Translate Website | Traducir Sitio Web

 Instructions - Visa/Immigration, pdf (Manual)

-Obtain a blank FD258 fingerprint card from your local law enforcement agency and fill it out according to the instructions.
-If you are having difficulty in obtaining a blank FD 258 fingerprint card, please contact the Applicant Processing Program at visa-immigration@doj.ca.gov.
+Obtain an original FBI Applicant Fingerprint Card (FD 258) from your local law enforcement agency and fill it out according to the instructions.
+If you are having difficulty in obtaining an original FD 258 fingerprint card, please contact the Applicant Services Program at visa-immigration@doj.ca.gov.

 NOTE: An “Apostille” or a “Certification” is frequently required by foreign governments before the background check will be accepted.
 The document you receive from the DOJ is not the actual Apostille.
 As such, if you need this additional service, you will need to contact the DOJ at visa-immigration@doj.ca.gov AFTER you receive the DOJ response in the mail.